Image credit: Interesting Facts About Glock

 5. Glock 17 is not Named after its Capacity

 Gaston was a very creative arms inventor and proud holder of 16 patents before starting with his 17th patent, Glock 17.
 So the name Glock 17 and its capacity were merely coincident.
+On the other hand, glock 80 frame doesn’t mean it’s the 80th patent.

 It is no wonder that this light and interesting pistol have become a preference for most Americans.
 Its durability and swift functioning make it stand out among other modern-day pistols.